jpmorganchase/salt-ds/.changeset/little-pillows-fry.md

 "@salt-ds/core": minor
 ---

-`Text` component has two new variants: `Action` and `Notation`.
+`Text` component has two new variants: `TextAction` and `TextNotation`.
 See [Storybook](https://storybook.saltdesignsystem.com/?path=/story/core-text-text-qa--all-variants-grid) for more information.

 ```tsx
 <Text styleAs="notation" as="span">Lorem ipsum</Text>